Schönbrunn Palace in Vienna, Austria

 Photo by Moniek Bloks

 It was used as the summer residence in Vienna and was the site of many births and deaths.
 Isabella of Parma died there in 1763, shortly after giving birth to a short-lived daughter, Maria Christina.
 Maria Josepha of Bavaria also died there in 1767.
-The future Queen of France Marie-Antoinette spent some of her childhood there and her sister Maria Carolina of Austria was born there.
-Basically it’s filled with memories.
+The future Queen of France, Marie-Antoinette, spent part of her childhood there, and her sister, Maria Carolina of Austria, was born there.
+Basically, it’s filled with memories.

-It’s open to the public but unfortunately, photography is not allowed inside.
-The Palace is located at Schönbrunner Schloßstraße 47 and the entrance fee ranges due to combi tickets and several tours.
-It’s expensive, so opt for the combi ticket if you’re also looking to visit the Hofburg Palace.
+It’s open to the public, but unfortunately, photography is not allowed inside.
+The Palace is located at Schönbrunner Schloßstraße 47, and the entrance fee varies depending on combo tickets and tours.
+It’s expensive, so opt for the combo ticket if you’re also looking to visit the Hofburg Palace.

 wenen-28